wmerfalen/tdm/src/doc/builder-features.md

 			- This is where you'll want to tweak the values for game balance
 			- source file: mods/forge-engine/value-scaler.(h|c)pp

-# 2020-12-20 Forge Engine (Rifle Generation)
-	- new functions in namespace `mods::forge_engine`
-		- `generator::generate_rifle_stat_boosts(player)`
-		- `generator::generate_rifle_attributes(player)`

-	- TODO: Balance the integers within `generator::generate_rifle_*` functions

-# 2020-12-17 Forge Engine
-	- The Forge Engine is the portion of TDMUD that powers the randomized loot system
-		- Randomized loot means thousands of unique items
-		- Special items with very little randomization (think Diablo 2's Unique item types)
-		- An ever-growing list of nerfs/buffs/resists

 # NEED TO FINISH:
 	- checkout mobs/roam-zone branch and finish that stuff

 # Cobalt FOB area scripts
 	- source file: lib/js/profiles/far.js
 	- As of 2020-12-17, the south eastern portion of the FOB has been written.
 (Level 1)

-# normalized query pattern
-	- Normalized queries can be performed by following the same pattern as the `mob_roam` class in the orm folder
-	- source file: mods/orm/mob-roam.(c|h)pp

-# 2020-12-14
 	- started creation of COBALT Forward Operating Base
 	- Armory to the East.
 	- Southern hallway done.
 Need to add armor locker and armor buy station in armory

+# normalized query pattern
+	- Normalized queries can be performed by following the same pattern as the `mob_roam` class in the orm folder
+	- source file: mods/orm/mob-roam.(c|h)pp
-	- Need to lock the backroom in the armory
+	- TODO: Need to lock the backroom in the armory

 # SQL DUMP
 	- If you need an sql dump, use src/sql/migrations/beta.sql.
 That file will be updated as migrations are ran.
 	- BEWARE: THIS FILE DROPS THE MUD DATABASE BEFORE RUNNING

-# 2020-12-09
-	- updated src/sql/migrations/beta.sql

-# 2020-12-05
+# Visibility
 	- Calculating visibility now the sole responsibility of `mods::calc_visibility::is_visible(observer,target)`

-# 2020-12-04
 	- finding player by description relative to player
 		- source file: mods/examine.cpp
 		- `mods::examine::find_player_by_name(player_ptr_t& player, std::string_view arg)`